getify/asynquence/contrib/README.md

 ### `iterable-sequence` Plugin
 `iterable-sequence` plugin provides `ASQ.iterable()` for creating iterable sequences.
 See [Iterable Sequences](https://github.com/getify/asynquence/blob/master/README.md#iterable-sequences) for more information, and examples: [sync loop](https://gist.github.com/getify/8211148#file-ex1-sync-iteration-js) and [async loop](https://gist.github.com/getify/8211148#file-ex2-async-iteration-js).

+### `errfcb` Plugin
+`errfcb` plugin provides `errfcb()` on the main sequence instance API.
+Unlike other API methods, `errfcb()` **does not return** the main sequence instance (for chaining).
+Instead, it returns an "error-first" style (aka "node-style") callback that can be used with any method that expects such a callback.

+If the "error-first" callback is then invoked with the first ("error") parameter set, the main sequence is flagged for error as usual.
+Otherwise, the main sequence proceeds as success.
+Messages sent to the callback are passed through to the main sequence as success/error as expected.

 ## Using Contrib Plugins